 This is what grown-up looks like: a Gothic-style greystone mansion nestled amid rolling acres of landscaped real estate in luxurious, sun-drenched Pasadena.
 A husband who has more money than God, whose business empire is pretty much legit these days.
 A kid they had with a carefully chosen surrogate — since they used John’s sperm, Stanley got naming rights, and he’s called their son Damien.

 Maybe, in another life, John could have patched things up with Kit, or gone to Scotland after Zed, or settled down in Liverpool with Angie.
-But this was the life he chose when he went back to Stanley and forgave the obsessive git for framing him for murder, when he burned his books and told Stanley he’d stay.
+But this was the life he chose when he went back to S.W.
+Manor and forgave the obsessive git for framing him for murder; when he burned his books and told Stanley he’d stay.

 Stanley’s much less messed up these days, thanks to the kid and their life together.
 Sure, he’s done some dark things, but hasn’t everyone?
 And John Constantine, the unrepentant bastard who’s been the death of nearly all who’d loved him, certainly isn’t going to judge.